vepexlegit/noscoreboard/README.md

-Forge mod for Minecraft 1.8.9 which disables the scoreboard
+Forge mod for Minecraft 1.8.9 which disables the scoreboard DEBUG